-If eligibility is approved for any period more than 12 months prior to the date the, send a cover letter to the payment benefits section.
+If eligibility is approved for any period more than 12 months prior to the date of the decision, send a cover letter to the payment benefits section.
 Refer to MA-2395, Corrective Actions and Responsibility for Errors, for instructions for Medicaid overrides.